kp6531/trail_2/README.md

-This is bubble sort algorithm in java computer language!
+These are Bubble Sort and 2D Search algorithms in java computer language!